axelnormand/react-native-typescript-wallaby-jest/README.md

 * Jest has to use ts-jest to compile ts and then babel to hoist jest.mock()
 * Jest coverage to JUnit xml
 * Some nice TS Lint rules
+* JSDom with Enzyme setup so can use `shallow` and `mount` and looks nice in jest snapshots with enzyme serializer
 * Prettier is awesome
 * Wallaby also awesome